thisisbalu/exception-decoded/_posts/aws/2024-07-09-aws-rds-subscriptioncategorynotfoundexception.md

 ---
-title: "Title: Handling SubscriptionCategoryNotFoundException in AWS RDS: A Guide for Developers
+title: "Handling SubscriptionCategoryNotFoundException in AWS RDS: A Guide for Developers
     Code that may raise SubscriptionCategoryNotFoundException
     Handle the exception appropriately
     Code that may raise SubscriptionCategoryNotFoundException